jhthorsen/getopt-app/README.md

 and a method for [bundling](#bundle) this module with your script to prevent depending on a module from CPAN.

-This module is currently EXPERIMENTAL, but is unlikely to change much.

 # APPLICATION METHODS

 These methods are optional, but can be defined in your script to override the